Mobile Live Streaming: How to Live Stream from a Mobile Phone

 The HTML5 video player was designed as an alternative to Adobe’s Flash player, which was not compatible with many different types of devices.
 HTML5 is considered universal and accessible since it is compatible with pretty much any browser and any device.

 HLS is a protocol that was developed by Apple to deliver content from online video platforms to user-facing HTML5 video players.
 Back in the time of the Flash player, RTMP served this role.
-However, RTMP ingest is now used for ingesting video streams rather than delivery.
+However, RTMP ingestion is now used for ingesting video streams rather than delivery.
 It brings the video content from an RTMP encoder to the online video platform.

 In the meantime, please head over to the Knowledgebase section of our support center, and type “mobile streaming” into the search bar.
 You’ll find tons of articles that cover different topics surrounding mobile live streaming.